szerpa17/python-challenge/README.md

   * The greatest decrease in losses (date and amount) over the entire period

 * In addition, the final script is to print the analysis to the terminal and export a text file with the results.

-* Analysis Results: As an example, the analysis should look similar to the one below:
+*  As an example, the analysis should look similar to the one below:

   ```text
   Financial Analysis